jreamy/dwt/README.md

 # Keras Discrete Wavelet Transform Implementations

 This project is still in its infancy, but I want to make the discrete wavelet transform accessible in keras machine learning projects.
 I'm a lone developer right now, and cannot commit to regular releases or implementing all wavelet functions.
 I intend to build out more features, examples, and tests.
-I'll also create actual documentation soon, standardize names, and generally make the code less hacky...

-## Wavelets

-Currently only the orthogonal wavelets work, but I plan on adding support for the biorthogonal wavelets.

-Working wavelets include:
- - Haar (haar)
- - Coiflets (coif1-coif17)
- - Daubechies (db1-db38)
- - Symlets (sym2-sym20)
- - Discrete Meyer (dmey)

 ## Examples